Hot PATE: Private Aggregation of Distributions for Diverse Task: Properties of Coordinated Ensembles

-\end{lemma} To establish relevance we show that high frequency must have a ``backing.''
+Combining with \eqref{conditioned:eq}, we obtain the claim in the statement of the Lemma. \end{proof} To establish relevance we show that high frequency must have a ``backing.''
 The following is immediate from \eqref{expectedfreq:eq} and Markov's inequality (and is tight in the sense that for any $T$ there are distributions where equality holds): \begin{lemma} [relevance] For any token $j$ and $T$,

 \end{lemma}